minqiaowang/hybrid-adg-apac/access-labenv/access-labenv.md

 ## Introduction
 In this lab, you will learn how to access your ADG workshop environment.
 You will be assigned an environment to this workshop.
 It's include:

 - A VM which already have installed a database 19c to simulate the on-premise database.
 You can connect to the VM instance with a ssh tools.
-The public ip address will be provide by the instructor.
+The hostname and public ip address will be provide by the instructor.
 - A Database Cloud Service which act as the standby database in the workshop.
 You will be assigned an OCI account to log into the Oracle Cloud console to access and manage your DBCS.

 ### Prerequisites